-- cost (Variable) A K × K matrix which holds transition cost between two labels, where K is the number of labels. - xs (list of Variable) Input vector for each label. len (xs) denotes the length of the sequence, and each Variable holds a $B \times K$ matrix, where B is mini-batch size, K is the number of labels.
+- cost (Variable) A $K \times K$ matrix which holds transition cost between two labels, where K is the number of labels. - xs (list of Variable) Input vector for each label. len (xs) denotes the length of the sequence, and each Variable holds a $B \times K$ matrix, where B is mini-batch size, K is the number of labels.
 Note that B s in all the variables are not necessary the same, i.e., it accepts the input sequences with different lengths. - ys (list of Variable) Expected output labels.
 It needs to have the same length as xs.
 Each Variable holds a B integer vector.
-When x in xs has the different B, correspoding y has the same B. In other words, ys must satisfy ys[i].shape == xs[i]. shape [0:1] for all i.
+When x in xs has the different B, correspoding y has the same B. In other words, ys must satisfy ys[i].shape == xs[i]. shape[0:1] for all i. - reduce (str) Reduction option.
+Its value must be either 'mean' or 'no'.
+Otherwise, ValueError is raised.